smikhalevski/tag-soup/README.md

 const TagSoup = require('tag-soup');
 ```

-This would require a 3 KB (gzipped) bundle with:
+This would require a 3 kB (gzipped) bundle with:

 - SAX/DOM XML parsing;
 - Convenient builder for DOM parsers which allows altering how elements are created;